FraunhoferIEE/curriculumagent/docs/index.rst

 Welcome to CurriculumAgent's documentation!
 ============================================================

-This is the documentation of the CurriculumAgent which is a fork and improvement of the `binbinchen agent <https://github.com/AsprinChina/L2RPN_NIPS_2020_a_PPO_Solution>`_ of the `L2RPN Competition of 2020 with the Robustness Track <https://competitions.codalab.org/competitions/25426>`_.
+This is the documentation of the CurriculumAgent which is a cleanup and improved version of the of the `NeurIPS 2020 Competition Agent by binbinchen <https://github.com/AsprinChina/L2RPN_NIPS_2020_a_PPO_Solution>`_ of the `L2RPN Competition of 2020 with the Robustness Track <https://competitions.codalab.org/competitions/25426>`_.

-The main improvements over the original agents consists of code cleanup, unit tests and the introduction of more sophisticated methods to do action space reduction with the :doc:`agents/teacher`.
+The agent is build to extract action sets of the Grid2Op Environment and then use rule-based agent to train a Reinforcement Learning agent.
+We explain each step in more detail in our paper `Managing power grids through topology actions: A comparative study between advanced rule-based and reinforcement learning agents <https://doi.org/10.1016/j.egyai.2023.100276>`_
-Further it is possible to train the agent using `RLLib <https://www.ray.io/rllib>`_ which makes trying out different RL algorithms easier.
+When using the CurriculumAgent, please cite our paper.

 Take a look at the :doc:`overview`, to get a feel of how the agent works and how each part of it can be used.

 .. toctree::
     :maxdepth: 1